marlisschneider/marlisschneider.github.io/content/resources/index.md

 ## {{< highlight style="bold" text="Resources" >}}

 Below you find resources (e.g. books, presentations, twitter threads, blog posts etc.) that I came across and which help(ed) me along the way.
-Maybe they are of interest for you as well-have a look!
+Maybe they are of interest for you as well: Have a look!

 This collection is work in progress and will be updated on a continued basis.
 Resources are listed without a particular order.

-(Last updated 07/01/2020)
+(Last updated 02/05/2022)

 #### {{< highlight style="bold" text="Finding Research Questions" >}}